amuehlem/MISP-RPM/README.md

 is to be able to include our repository on your systems.
 MariaDB will be installed from the official mariadb repository.

 # Updates
+#### Aug 8 2024
+- update to 2.4.195
+- EL7 is end of life (EOL), we still provide the corresponding packages, but a system upgrade to EL8 or EL9 is strongly advised

+#### June 27 2024
+- update to 2.4.194

 #### June 10 2024
 - update to 2.4.193
 - removed MariaDB-Server and MariaDB-Client as dependency, this allows to install MISP with an external database.
 See installation instructions for more details.